5 Tips for Choosing the Right Planter for Your Property

 - Metal: A metal planter is chic and modern.
 Although its weight makes it good at stabilizing tall plants, it can get very hot and could potentially damage your plants.
 Therefore, a metal planter is best in cooler climates or during the winter.

-- Wood: Using wood or faux wood planters helps you achieve a rustic, natural ambiance.
+- Wood: Using wood planters helps you achieve a rustic, natural ambiance.
 While not quite as weather-resistant as the aforementioned materials, wood planters have excellent water retention.
 However, these planters are higher maintenance, as hardwood planters are more resistant to rot — however, you can treat wood with preservatives to extend its life outdoors.

 5. Choose the Right Planter for Your Vegetation